rubygems/rfcs/text/0000-bundler-version-locking.md

 # Unresolved questions

-There are many quality-of-life things that could be added, like telling users if they're relying on an outdated Bundler version, but I feel this can be added after the fact.
+There are many quality-of-life things that could be added, like telling users if they're relying on an outdated Bundler version, but these can be added after the fact.

+The exact implentation is still unclear &mdash; it could be part of `bundle install`, or installing the right Bundler version could be handled by the `bundle` binstub.